 RECEIPT & CHECK-IN

-In each country, shipments of waste are sent to local TerraCycle Material Recovery Facilities (MRF), which are always located in the same country where the waste originates.
+Shipments of waste are sent to one of our local TerraCycle Material Recovery Facilities (MRF), which are located in the same country where the waste originates.
 Currently, TerraCycle operates in 21 countries and has more than 35 Material Recovery Facilities (MRFs) worldwide.

 SORTATION & AGGREGATION

 We sort materials based on material characteristics and composition, using an array of techniques.
 Similar materials are then aggregated to reach minimum volume thresholds for further processing.

-TerraCycle utilises a wide variety of sorting technologies such as manual sortation, size separation, sink/float, optical, air density, gravity, magnetic, and more, in order to route material downstream for proper processing and handling.
+We use a wide variety of sorting technologies, including manual sortation, size separation, sink/float, optical, air density, gravity, magnetic, and more, in order to route material downstream for proper processing and handling.

 CLEANING & PROCESSING

-The different material types are cleaned, then sent to third-party processing partners that recycle the materials into usable forms.
+Once sorted by category, the different material types are cleaned and then sent to third-party partners that process the materials into usable forms.

 Plastics are the largest category of material we collect through our programs.
 These materials are size-reduced (made smaller by being shredded or ground), then melted and reformatted into pellets, flakes, or a powder format.

-After we ensure the waste is recycled into a raw material, it is sold to manufacturing companies who produce end-products, completing the journey of recycling.
+After the waste is recycled into a raw material, it is sold to manufacturing companies who produce the end product and complete the journey of recycling.
 These end products may include outdoor furniture and decking, plastic shipping pallets, watering cans, storage containers and bins, tubes for construction applications, flooring tiles, playground surface covers and athletic fields, and much more.